bry4nmachadodev/bry4nmachadodev/README.md

-# 👨🏻‍💻 Bryan Machado
+# 👨🏻‍💻What's up?
+I'm Bryan Machado
 **`Backend Developer`**

-Enthusiast for innovative technological solutions, passionate about optimizing processes and exploring the frontiers of computing.
+Backend-focused developer with a strong interest in Java and Spring Boot.
+Passionate about building scalable APIs, writing clean code, and continuously improving software quality.

 ## 🤖 Languages and Technologies